ABOUT DANESBOROUGH CHORUS

 Rehearsals are held in Aspley Guise Village Hall on Wednesday evenings at 19:45, finishing at 21:50.
 There's a coffee interval during the evening for members to get to know each other.

 Still interested?
 After attending a few rehearsals, you'll be invited to a short, informal audition with the Musical Director who will check which section suits your voice.
 Join us for many rewarding hours of choral singing, from Mozart to Karl Jenkins, Rachmaninov to Howard Goodall.
-For more information, please call our membership secretary, Carol Yirrell on 01296 680328 or contact us by email.
+For more information, please email our membership secretary.

 What members say